- Contractor Resources

-Contract means together these Term, the Schedules and Engagement Email;
+Contract means together these Terms, the Schedule of Services and Engagement Email;

 Customer means you, as an individual or an entity and includes your Representatives and any other user that you grant access to the Portal and you, your shall be construed accordingly;